Our Team

 • Bruce Hucko

-Bruce is the director and owner of the Moab Photography Symposium and the soon-to-be-launched FILL YOUR FRAME photo workshops.
+Bruce is the founding director and owner of the Moab Photography Symposium and FILL YOUR FRAME photo workshops.
 He has produced two interpretive slide shows for the national park service (Arches NP and Organ Pipe Cactus NM) as well as several wilderness organizations.
 His photographs have been published exclusively by Sierra Press (2), KC Publications (11), School of American Research Press (2), others, as well as myriad calendars and other credits.

 Hucko’s work has evolved from illustrating publications for others to creating personally meaningful images in both color and B&W. He publishes on blurb.com and takes great pride in producing and selling fine archival pigment prints.